saasbook/Women-in-Chemistry-Initiative-WICI/README.md

 Screencast: https://www.youtube.com/watch?v=ZlapLIpzmi4&feature=youtu.be

 ### To run this project locally:
-  Decrypt `application.yml` if you have access to the key, or add your own API keys to `secrets.yml`.
+  Decrypt `application.yml` if you have access to the key, or add your own keys to `secrets.yml.` See the bottom of this document for a description of what each environment variable is responsible for.

   Then run
   ```bash
   bundle install --without production
   ```